 Eastbourne, both refused to handle her.

 After the Theatre was destroyed by fire, the owners at that time decided to build a discotheque in order to move with the times.
 Over one million pounds later, Eastbourne Pier saw the completion of the fabulous nightspot known as the 'Atlantis Nightclub' - which comfortably holds 870 people.
 The new 'Copa Bar' holds up to 300 people and also presents a commanding panorama over the English Channel.
 At the front of the pier, the old 'Blue Room', originally a ballroom, later became the' "Funtasia Family Entertainment Centre', boasting some of the latest technological advances in amusements - in a surrounding enhanced by the preservation of its original Victorian opulence.
 On the 29th May 1996, Eastbourne Pier was refurbished - recreating its Victorian splendour.
+Since then it has gone downhill.
+It needs another facelift desperately.

 In celebrating the climax of its half million pound refurbishment, the pier was lit up for the first time in it's 124-year history - an event that was accompanied by a major firework display.
 The pier's traditional Gift shops, Lace shop, Palmist, Glass Blower and Jewellery Maker were joined by a new pier-end Waterfront Inn with a pub-style food menu - along with Eastbourne's first Burger King."
 On the 1st September 1998: First Leisure Corporation Resorts Division sold to Leisure Parcs Limited.
 In addition to Eastbourne Pier, Leisure Parcs Ltd also own Blackpool Tower and the Winter Gardens, along with Southsea Pier, Llandudno Pier and all three Blackpool piers.
+The pier was taken over by Cueden Leisure but is now owned by Crown Entertainment Centres.

 For centuries, the sea has held a certain fascination and people have been drawn to coastal resorts.
 The British seaside appears to have retained a special magnetism, and this may have something to do with the fascinating structures made fashionable by the Victorians.
 Piers were designed to be as individual as the character of the particular resort where they were placed, but the primary function of most of them was to provide an area for 'promenading' or 'taking the air'.
 Later they were adapted to incorporate landing stages for the increasing paddle steamer trade.
 At the beginning of the 20th century there were some 100 piers dotted around our coastline, but the number surviving today has dwindled to 54, and the condition of these varies enormously.
 During the last 10 years some have been splendidly restored, others are awaiting funds for restoration work, and some are sadly disappearing slowly with dereliction.
-The framework of many piers show incredible engineering skills, and this was coupled with a certain panache that the 19th century entreprenurs had for embellishing and ornamenting the structures.
+The framework of many piers show incredible engineering skills, and this was coupled with a certain panache that the 19th century entrepreneurs had for embellishing and ornamenting their structures.
 These are a unique legacy, quintessentially British, and oozing with nostalgia.

 SUSSEX INDEX A - Z